wonize/biruni/docs/src/references/init.md

 ### Namespace and Scope

 The namespace is a unique identifier used to manage storage.
-It's important to use a unique identifier called namespace ( called namespace (also known as scope or any name you prefer) to avoid conflicts with other stores and plugins that may be using the same storage.
+It's important to use a unique identifier called namespace (also known as scope or any name you prefer) to avoid conflicts with other stores and plugins that may be using the same storage.

 -   Useful for `localStorage` and `sessionStorage` keys
 -   Useful for **SQLite** file names or in-memory scoped storage (upcoming feature)